Michael is a partner in the litigation team.

 His particular specialism is regulatory and public law.

-He is ranked in the current edition of Chambers & Partners as an Associate to Watch for professional discipline ("he's an absolute master of the detail of the material and great at keeping on top of all the important points") and in Legal 500 as a Next Generation Lawyer ("a person of outstanding ability, dedication and care").
+He is ranked in the current edition of Chambers UK as an Associate to Watch for professional discipline: "he's an absolute master of the detail of the material and great at keeping on top of all the important points" and in The Legal 500 as a Next Generation Lawyer: "a person of outstanding ability, dedication and care".

 In addition to his contentious practice, Michael advises regulators and professional bodies in relation to the exercise of statutory powers, drafting procedures and rules, and sustainable public law decision making.

 He also advises regulated businesses and individuals on the management of regulatory risk and reputation management.

 He has also represented charities and charity trustees in Charity Commission investigations, appeals to the Charity Tribunal and proceedings in the High Court for directions by an interim manager.